Shoppers Food & Pharmacy: In the community

 Through the Shoppers Foundation, Shoppers supports organizations like the Ed Block Courage Award Foundation and now the American Red Cross of the National Capital Area.
 Shoppers donates to over 2500 schools, churches and not-for-profit organizations throughout their trade area.

 In 2000, the Shoppers Classic Charity Golf Tournament was established to raise funds along with its vendor partners for local causes, including the Maryland Food Bank and Capitol Area Food Bank, new community playgrounds, and the Ed Block Courage Award Foundation for underprivileged children.

 Controversy

 On May 29, 2008, it was reported that the FBI had searched Maryland State Senator Ulysses Currie's District Heights home and taken documents related to his work as a consultant to Shoppers Food & Pharmacy.
 On September 1, 2010, federal grand jury indicted Currie and Shoppers Food Warehouse Corporation executives William J. White and R. Kevin Small in connection with a scheme from 2002 to 2008 in which the supermarket chain allegedly paid Senator Currie in exchange for using his official position and influence in matters benefiting White, Small, and the supermarket chain.

+In 2025, a whistleblower report published by People for the Ethical Treatment of Animals (PETA) indicated unethical treatment of chickens by Farmers Focus, a supplier for Shoppers Food.
+In response to the allegations, Shoppers Food dropped Farmers Focus as a supplier.